ufal/ParlaStats/documentation/ProgDoc.md

 ### 2.4 Database Inserter(DatabaseInserter.py)
 - #### 2.4.1 DatabaseInserter
     - `DatabaseInserter(config_path:str="DatabaseCommunication/databaseCS.ini",section:str="postgresql")`
-    - A class responsible for inserting data into PostgreSQL database.
+    - This class is responsible for inserting data into the PostgreSQL database.
-    - Inherits form **`DatabaseOperator`**.
+    - Inherits from **`DatabaseOperator`**.
-    - All methods use the commands in the section **2.1** for inserting the data into database.
+    - All methods use the commands in section **2.1** for inserting the data into the database.
     - **Attributes**
-        - `connection` - An object representing established connection to the PostgreSQL server.
+        - `connection` - An object representing an established connection to the PostgreSQL server.
     - **Methods:**
         - **`insert_persons()`**
             - A method for inserting the information about speakers.
-            - Uses the `connection` attribute to write to the database which the inserter is connected to.
+            - Uses the `connection` attribute to write to the database to which the inserter is connected.
             - *parameters:*
                 - `persons` - A dictionary returned by `MetadataExtraction.personParser.extractMetadata()` method.
                     - `{Person.ID:(Person, lang)}`